ChrisPickreign/CP_CarbonTrackerApp/README.md

 ## 🚀 Overview

-The **Carbon Tracker App** is a modern **Vite + React** application designed to help users monitor and reduce their **carbon footprint**.
-Using an engaging and personalized interface, users can **set goals, track emissions, receive reminders, and customize their experience** while making eco-friendly lifestyle changes.
+The <strong>Carbon Tracker App</strong> is a modern <strong>Vite + React</strong> application designed to help users monitor and reduce their <strong>carbon footprint</strong>.
+Using an engaging and personalized interface, users can <strong>track emission activities, view their progress over time,</strong> and learn how to make eco-friendly lifestyle changes.

 ## ✨ Features Implemented